ycpcs/cs335-spring2022/assignments/project.md

 ### Introduction

 In this lab, you will work on a final project of your own choice.
+The Instructor must approve your project.
 The primary requirement is that your project be something interesting and related to computer security.

 ### Your Task